LukeStashWalker/stashwalker/README.md

 - enchanted diamond/netherite weapons
 - xp bottles
 - totems
-- item frames if they contain a valuable item
 - end crystals
+- item frames if they contain one of the above items
+- armor stands if they contain diamond/netherite armor

 ### Block Tracers